Okrąglica, Zgorzelec County

-Okrąglica (Schnellförthel; Roundhouse) is a village in the Lower Silesian Forest, located in the administrative district of Gmina Węgliniec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
+Okrąglica, sometimes Rychlinek (Schnellförthel), is a village in the Lower Silesian Forest, located in the administrative district of Gmina Węgliniec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.

 From 1975 to 1998, Okrąglica was in the Jelenia Góra Voivodeship.

 Demographics

 In 2021, the village had a population of 24, making Okrąglica the least populated village in Gmina Węgliniec.

 Transport

 The village is served by Okrąglica railway station on the Miłkowice–Jasień railway.